JeroenMBooij/Smart-Learning/Helm/README.md

 # Kubernetes Helm Charts

-depends on a cloud managed MySQL database cluster
+For scalability these charts depend on a cloud managed MySQL database cluster